RafalZak/burnUp/README.md

-# burnUp
+# burn-up charts for the masses
-How to forecast your deliveries based on key data extracted from Jira
+How to forecast your deliveries using key data extracted from Jira